YohanesDemissie/crypto-graph/Read-Docs.md

  - google fonts docs
  - React Context: new method to passing state without props or redux
 - CryptoCompare{APIs}
+- lodash '_' copies an array, takes in a comparible value, and returns the array without the compared value

 #API LIMIT REACHED!!
 - Commented out CoinImage src and alt attributes